 “It got to the point that, if you were an honest lawyer, you couldn’t even help anyone," she says.
 "The bills were far exceeding any money that I would be making — it was no longer a viable business.”

-"I walked home from the office one day and I saw a ‘Coming Soon: Institute of Culinary Education’ sign in Brookfield Place, and I said ‘Ooooh I want to go there.
-I’ve always wanted to go to culinary school,'" she says.
+"I walked home from the office one day and I saw a ‘Coming Soon: Institute of Culinary Education’ sign in Brookfield Place, and I thought, ‘Ooooh I want to go there,'" she says, adding, "I’ve always wanted to go to culinary school."

 “It was me and another guy in our 50s — it felt like everyone else was in their 20s, but we did it anyway," she says.
 "I had a great time in school, and I still keep in touch with the majority of people in my class.
-We swap recipes, or we think of something that happened in school and text each other silly things…the experience itself was so much fun and you meet such great people."
+We swap recipes, or we think of something that happened in school and text each other silly things…the experience itself was so much fun, and you meet such great people."

-“I have fond memories of being at ICE and looking out the window [to the marina] and watching the boat go out at six o’clock, right as I was starting class," she says.
+“I have fond memories of being at ICE and looking out the window [to the marina] and watching the boats go out at six o’clock, right as I was starting class," she says.
 "And here I am, working on the boat."

 "It was really hard, seven in the morning until seven at night, three days per week," she says.
 "But I learned an incredible amount there, and I still use the things I learned today.
 How beautiful their [plating] was — I make my plates [just] as beautiful.
 I was in love with working in a five-star hotel.”